 “The account is essentially correct, but it is not accurate in its details… The incident occurred while a group of passengers were late at night purchasing their sleeping car places from the conductor who stood on the station platform at the entrance of the car.
 The platform was about the height of the car floor, and there was of course a narrow space between the platform and the car body.
 There was some crowding, and I happened to be pressed by it against the car body while waiting my turn.
 In this situation the train began to move, and by the motion I was twisted off my feet, and had dropped somewhat, with feet downward, into the open space, and was personally helpless, when my coat collar was vigorously seized and I was quickly pulled up and out to a secure footing on the platform.
 Upon turning to thank my rescuer I saw it was Edwin Booth, whose face was of course well known to me, and I expressed my gratitude to him, and in doing so, called him by name.”

-A few months later, when Edwin’s brother assassinated Robert’s father, Abraham Lincoln, Edwin took comfort in the fact that, despite his brother’s villainous deed, he himself had saved the president’s only living son.
+When Edwin’s brother later assassinated Robert’s father, Abraham Lincoln, Edwin probably took comfort in the fact that, despite his brother’s villainous deed, he himself had saved the president’s only living son.

 The Century Illustrated Monthly Magazine; Volume 77